AGM-114 Hellfire: Operational history

 M1A1 Abrams main battle tank destroyed by friendly fire in 1991 Gulf War; one Abrams is thought to have been accidentally set on fire by a Hellfire missile fired from an Apache helicopter.

 In 2009, the British Ministry of Defence (MoD) acknowledged that Army Air Corps (AAC) AgustaWestland Apaches had used AGM-114N Hellfire missiles against Taliban forces in Afghanistan.
 The MoD stated that 20 missiles were used in 2008 and a further 20 in 2009.
 In the British Parliament, Liberal Democrat politician Nick Harvey argued that the "Parliament must be reassured these are a weapon of last resort."

 AGM-114 Hellfire missiles were used to kill Hamas leader Ahmed Yassin by the Israeli Air Force (IAF) in 2004, and by the US military to kill American-born Islamic cleric Anwar al-Awlaki in Yemen in 2011, Al-Qaeda operative Abu Yahya al-Libi in Pakistan in 2012, al-Shabaab militant Mukhtar Abu Zubair in Somalia in 2014, and British ISIL executioner Mohammed Emwazi (also known as "Jihadi John") in Syria in 2015.
 They were also used in the assassination of Qasem Soleimani as well as the killing of Ayman al-Zawahiri.

 The AGM-114 has occasionally been used as an air-to-air missile.
 The first operational air-to-air kill with a Hellfire took place on 24 May 2001, after a civilian Cessna 152 aircraft entered Israeli airspace from Lebanon, with unknown intentions and refusing to answer or comply with ATC repeated warnings to turn back.
 An Israeli Air Force AH-64A Apache helicopter fired on the Cessna, resulting in its complete disintegration.

-In January 2016 The Wall Street Journal reported that one training missile without a warhead was accidentally shipped to Cuba in 2014 after a training mission in Europe; it was later returned.
+In January 2016, The Wall Street Journal reported that one training missile without a warhead was accidentally shipped to Cuba in 2014 after a training mission in Europe; it was later returned.
 A US official said that this was an inert "dummy" version of the Lockheed system stripped of its warhead, fuse, guidance equipment and motor, known as a "Captive Air Training Missile".

+During the Russo-Ukrainian War, Ukraine used a V2X Tempest vehicle equipped with a Hellfire missile launcher to conduct counter-uncrewed aerial systems missions.

+AGM-114 Hellfire missiles were used by the US in combat in the 2026 Iran war.
+The US Navy fired Hellfire missiles at an unladen oil tanker in the Persian Gulf as it approached the port at Kharg Island.
+They fired Hellfire missiles at the smokestacks, disabling the oil tanker in an effort to enforce a blockade against Iranian ports.